fluent-ffmpeg/node-fluent-ffmpeg/README.md

         console.log('file has been converted succesfully');
       });

+The progress object consists of 6 properties:

+  * `frames` - the total processed frame count
+  * `currentFps` - the framerate at which FFMPEG is currently processing the file
+  * `currentKbps` - the throughput at which FFMPEG is currently processing the file
+  * `targetSize` - the current size of the target file
+  * `timemark` - the timestamp of the frame being processed right now
+  * `percent` - an estimation on the progress (metadata is used, durationsec * fps)

 ### Additional Inputs
 In case you need to add, for instance, and audio track